Anton Pann: Early years

 Pann was born sometime between 1794 and 1798, in Sliven, Rumelia (in what is today Bulgaria).
 According to some accounts, his mother, Thomaida, was an ethnic Greek, while his father, Pantoleon Petrov, was Bulgarian; it is known that he worked as a coppersmith bucket-maker.
 There is a commonly held view by Romani community activists, who consider Pann among the most prominent Romani artists.
 This view is also accepted by some Romanian authors.
 Various other interpretations state that Pantoleon Petrov, who died during Anton Pann's childhood, was Bulgarian, Aromanian, or Romanian.
-The writer, who was the youngest of Petrov and Thomaida's three sons, eventually adopted the family name Pann, as a colloquial contraction of his father's given name.
+The writer, who was the youngest of Petrov and Thomaida's three sons, eventually adopted the surname Pann, as a colloquial contraction of his father's given name.

 After he began primary education at the communal school in Sliven, the Petrovs fled the region during the Russo-Turkish War of 1806–1812 and settled in Chișinău, Bessarabia, where Anton was first employed by a Russian Orthodox choir.
 His two brothers were killed in the skirmishes around Brăila, as volunteers on the Imperial Russian side.
 Moving with his mother to Bucharest in 1810-1812, Pann would spend most of his life in the city.

 Anton Pann carried on with his choral activities in Wallachia, was employed as a sexton by the Romanian Orthodox Olari and Sfinților Churches, before being tutored by the Greek musician Dionysios Foteinos (1777–1821) and allowed to attend the religious music school founded by Petros Ephesios (d.
 1840).
 Perfecting his craft, he came to the attention of Metropolitan Dionisie Lupu, who appointed him on a commission charged with translating liturgical works from Slavonic to Romanian.
 The memoirist Ion Ghica later recounted that Pann attended the Saint Sava College, but this remains disputed.
 In 1820, he first married Zamfira Azgurean, in what was to be the first of his unhappy romantic liaisons.